 In the EP and CP basins, the default HWRF configuration uses the RTOFS for model initialization.
-If a user does not have the RTOFS dataset, MPIPOM-TC can be initialized from the GDEM climatology, as done by default in the WP basin.
-To use GDEM initialization in the EP or CP basins, users should set variable pom.ini\data=gdem
+If a user does not have the RTOFS dataset, MPIPOM-TC can be initialized from the GDEM climatology, as done by default in the WP and NIO basins.
+To use GDEM initialization in the EP or CP basins, users should set the variable pom.ini\data=gdem